aonufrei/threads-docs/threads.md

 We can use `Semaphore` to control how many bicycles can be ranted at time.
 In the example above this number equals to 3.

-<h3 id="exchanger">Exchanger</h2>
+<h2 id="exchanger">Exchanger</h2>

-Exchanger is used to swap two objects between the threads.
-Most of all, it is used when the creating of an object used in calculation takes many time, and we want to speed it up.
+`Exchanger` is used to swap two objects between the threads.
+Most of all, it is used when the creating of an object takes many time, and we decided to run it in separate thread to speed up the calculation.

 Lets see the example: